-Are you looking for one of the most fun things to do in Dubai?
-Then head out of the city and go on an adrenaline-fueled Dubai jeep safari!
+Are you looking for one of the most fun things to do in the UAE?
+Then head into the desert & go on an adrenaline-fueled jeep safari in Dubai!

-If you’re looking for one of the best things to do in Dubai then look no further than a Dubai desert safari.
+If you’re looking for one of the best things to do in United Arab Emirates then look no further than a Dubai jeep safari.
 This is when you take a 4X4 jeep out into the desert and thrash it around the sand dunes.
 It’s one of those high-octane activities that’ll keep you grinning from ear to ear all day long.

-In this blog post I’ll give you everything you need to know about going on a jeep safari in Dubai including how much a tour costs, what’s included in the price and a load of other practical information too.
+In this blog post I’ll go into everything you need to know about going on a jeep safari in Dubai including how much a tour costs, what’s included in the price and a load of other practical information too.

-So, if you want a Middle Eastern adventure like no other then read on!
+So, if you want an adventure like no other then read on!

 My Dubai jeep safari experience